Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Results

+Following the human clarification stage, Gemini 2.5 Pro was used to generate decision responses across all 90 tasks, covering all three experimental conditions.
+For each task, a new session was initiated without access to prior conversation history, ensuring that responses were generated solely based on the task prompt and the experimental condition, without any influence from previous interactions.
+This design isolates ambiguity level as the variable of interest and ensures the comparability of outputs across conditions.
+Gemini was instructed to output a definitive choice, a detailed justification, and a brief implementation plan for each task.

-We created 90 unique tasks by systematically varying ambiguity resolution (resolved(0), partial(1), high(3) across 30 business scenarios.
-For each of the tasks, Gemini was instructed to output a definitive choice, a detailed justification, and a brief implementation plan for each condition.
-To illustrate the qualitative divergence in response quality, the following section presents the model’s outputs for the Product Launch scenario across high ambiguity and fully resolved tasks.
+To illustrate the qualitative difference in response quality across conditions, the following example presents Gemini's outputs for the product launch scenario under high ambiguity and full resolution.

-The qualitative difference between responses reflects two distinct modes of reasoning.
-Under high ambiguity, the AI is defensive and speculative, expending cognitive effort to resolve internal conflicts and bridge information gaps with unfounded assumptions, such as guessing future regulatory outcomes.
-Conversely, in full resolution, the AI shifts from speculation to execution.
-It reframes the decision as a strategic opportunity, offering concrete action plans (ethics board) rather than tentative defensive measures (create team for discussion).
-This demonstrates that ambiguity resolution transforms the model from a hesitant speculator into a fact-driven executor.
-Overall, while the model tends to mask ambiguity with decisive-sounding assumptions, a reliable decision-support system should instead explicitly acknowledge uncertainties and outline associated risks.
+The qualitative difference between responses reflects two distinct modes of reasoning that emerge as a direct result of the human clarification stage.
+Under high ambiguity, the AI operates defensively and speculatively, expending cognitive effort to resolve internal conflicts and bridge information gaps with unfounded assumptions such as guessing future regulatory outcomes of the AI Safety Summit.
+Conversely, under full resolution, where the human expert has answered all clarifying questions, the AI shifts from speculation to execution.
+It reframes the decision as a strategic opportunity, offering concrete and time-bound action plans rather than tentative defensive measures.
+This contrast demonstrates that ambiguity resolution transforms the model from a hesitant speculator into a fact-driven executor, and has a direct implication for the collaboration pipeline.
+Under high ambiguity, the AI's confident tone cannot be taken as a reliable signal of output quality, making the human clarification step at Stage 4 not merely beneficial but essential for trustworthy decision support.